tier4/agnocast/README.md

 sudo sysctl -p
 ```

-#### Adjusting the maximum number of message queues
+#### `queues_max`: Maximum number of message queues system-wide (Optional)

-Depending on the number of topics and subscribers in your system, you may need to increase the system-wide limit on the number of POSIX message queues (`queues_max`).
-The default is typically 256, which may not be sufficient for large-scale deployments.
+Agnocast creates a message queue for each subscriber, so the total number of message queues grows with the number of topics and subscribers.
+The system default for `queues_max` is typically 256, which may not be sufficient for large-scale deployments.

 You can check the current limit with:

 ```bash
 cat /proc/sys/fs/mqueue/queues_max
 ```

+If you encounter `mq_open failed: No space left on device`, you may need to increase this limit.

 **Temporary setting (Current session only):**